sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread/kitchenaid-to-the-rescue.md

 Finally, it is possible to leave dough to rise in the fridge overnight and this can lead to a more sour bread

 https://www.nigella.com/ask/proving-bread-overnight

+# Take 2: TBC

+## Ingredients
+- 400g Tesco Strong White Flour
+- 7g Allison's Easy-Bake Yeast
+- 8g table salt
+- 250ml warm water
+- 25g salted butter, softened

+## Notes
+- Dough went into oven at 31ºC
+- Put dough into oiled metal bowl instead of using the KitchenAid bowl (mainly so that I can reuse the KitchenAid)
+- Dough was slightly sticky again
+- Put yeast into warm water in the KitchenAid bowl and dissolved before putting the other ingredients on top.
+- After 1 hour the temperature was down to 27ºC but the bread was not doubled in size.
+- Rolled and put in tin, left for 2.5 hours, still not doubled in size.
+- Put in oven for 30 mins.
+- Bread similar to first attempt, hadn't risen, very dense, nice crust, flavour was good, threw in bin.

+# Take 3: TBC